Bloomberg School Through the Years

 Women comprise a majority of the School’s graduates for the first time.

-First woman department chair at JHSPH or JHU: Karen Davis, PhD, in Health Policy and Management.
+First woman department chair at the Bloomberg School or JHU: Karen Davis, PhD, in Health Policy and Management.

-The Multisite AIDS Cohort Study (MACS) begins, with the Baltimore site at JHSPH.
+The Multisite AIDS Cohort Study (MACS) begins, with the Baltimore site at the Bloomberg School.
 MACS becomes the longest-running AIDS research cohort study and generates more than 1,400 publications on the natural history, pathology, epidemiology, and social and behavioral determinants of HIV/AIDS.
-JHSPH hosts the MACS Data Center and the Johns Hopkins Biological Repository, which provide study data and biologic specimens to AIDS researchers around the world.
+The Bloomberg School hosts the MACS Data Center and the Johns Hopkins Biological Repository, which provide study data and biologic specimens to AIDS researchers around the world.